All Products

 Document Center

 MySQL Group Replication (MGR) is a distributed replication mode that is provided by MySQL based on the existing binary logging mechanism and the Paxos protocol.
-The MGR mode achieves a zero recovery point objective (RPO).
 The MGR mode is supported for RDS Cluster Edition for ApsaraDB RDS for MySQL.
-This topic describes how to use the MGR mode on an ApsaraDB RDS for MySQL cluster.
+An ApsaraDB RDS for MySQL instance that runs RDS Cluster Edition is referred to as an RDS cluster.
+This topic describes how to use the MGR mode on an RDS cluster.

 Background information